 In this article, we are going to review key points of “3-2-1” backup strategy and how CloudBerry Backup can simplify its implementation.

 3-2-1 Backup Strategy

 The backup strategy, known as “3-2-1 backup rule”, can help save your data in case of disasters, human error, or the actions of intruders.
 The rule claims that you need to:

-- Have at least three separate backup copies with no direct influence on one another.
+- Have at least three separate copies with no direct influence on one another.
 One copy of the data - is the original dataset.
 Two of the rest are the backups.

 - These copies are stored on two physically independent devices with no cross-data synchronization, nor access of any kind, e.g. one copy placed on an internal hard drive, and the second stored on a DVD/Flash/External drive.
 You can also use network drives or cloud storage as the secondary data point.